void-linux/void-linux.github.io/usage/runit/index.markdown

 ### Design

-runit is a suite of tools which include a unix init (PID1) as well as a daemontools-compatible process supervision framework, along with utilities which streamline creation and maintenance of services.
+runit is a suite of tools which include a PID 1 init as well as a daemontools-compatible process supervision framework, along with utilities which streamline creation and maintenance of services.